Published April 2015

 The following pie chart shows world consumption of refined glycerin:

-Asia accounted for about 36% of global consumption of refined glycerin in 2011.
-The region was led by China, which accounted for about 18% of total global use.
-China will drive world consumption growth with very high growth rates resulting from the further expansion of glycerin-to-epichlorohydrin production.
-Growth in glycerin demand for polyether polyol production and pharmaceutical uses will also make a relatively big contribution to the glycerin consumption increase.
+Asian consumption of refined glycerin in 2014 accounted for almost 40% of the world total.
+The region was led by Chinese consumption.
+China will drive world consumption with very high growth rates as a result of the further expansion of glycerin-to-epichlorohydrin production.
+Growth in glycerin demand in polyether polyol production and pharmaceutical uses will also make a relatively big contribution to the glycerin consumption increase.